Unboxed-Software/solana-course/content/solana-pay.md

 After scanning the QR code, you should see a message indicating that you are at location 1.
 From there, scan the QR code on the `Location 2` page.
 You may need to wait a few seconds for the previous transaction to finalize before continuing.

 Congratulations, you have successfully finished the scavenger hunt demo using Solana Pay!
 Depending on your background, this may not feel intuitive or straightforward.
 If that's the case, feel free to go through the lab again or make something on your own.
-Solana Pay opens a lot of doors for bridging the gap between real life and on-chain interaction.
+Solana Pay opens a lot of doors for bridging the gap between real life and onchain interaction.

 If you want to take a look at the final solution code you can find it on the solution branch of [the same repository](https://github.com/Unboxed-Software/solana-scavenger-hunt-app/tree/solution).